ostyjs/nostr-hooks/README.md

 - `filters`: An array of filters to apply to the subscription.
 - `relays`: An array of Nostr relay URLs to use for the subscription.
-- `options`: An object containing additional options to pass to the Nostr client.
+- `options`: An optional object containing additional options to pass to the Nostr client.

 The hook returns an object with two properties: